 Enjoy the fresh spring air as you wander through Old Port’s brick and cobblestone streets to discover some of the city’s best dining venues, boutiques, and bars.

 In the mood for a drink?
-A couple of Old Port favorites include family-owned Shipyard Brewing Company — where you can savor award-winning beers in the tasting room and brewery shop — and Sweetgrass Winery & Distillery — a tasting room where you can sip from more than 15 spirits and wines crafted with Maine ingredients.
+An Old Port favorite includes family-owned Sweetgrass Winery & Distillery — a tasting room where you can sip from more than 15 spirits and wines crafted with Maine ingredients.

 Cheers Outside With a Beer at Allagash Brewery